molssi-seamm/molssi-seamm.github.io/docs/getting_started/installation/command-line.rst

 Even though you are installing from the command line, you can create shortcuts to make it easier to start SEAMM if you are using a windowing system::

-  seamm-installer --nw apps create
+  seamm-installer apps create

 will create the shortcuts and::

-  % seamm-installer --nw apps show
+  % seamm-installer apps show

   ╒═════════════════╤════════════════════════════════════╕
   │ App             │ Path                               │